How to Make Russian Chocolate "Hedgehogs"

 It really can't get any simpler!

 - Break the cookies into crumbs.
 You can do it manually, especially if you have kids wanting to help.
-I usually put some of the cookies in a ziploc bag, close it, but leave a tiny gap for air to escape and then pass a rolling pin on top.
-It may seem risky — it sure did to me when I first came up with the idea— but it does work.
+I usually put some of the cookies in a Ziploc bag, close it, but leave a tiny gap for air to escape and then pass a rolling pin on top.
+It may seem risky—it sure did to me when I first came up with the idea—but it does work.
 Don't worry if you have some bigger cookie crumbs.

 - Pour the crumbs into a large mixing bowl, repeat with the remaining cookies until done.

 - Melt the butter a bit; this step can be skipped, but making the butter liquidy makes it much easier to mix the dough.
 To melt the butter, pour some boiling water into a saucepan and turn it on medium heat.
 Place a cup or bowl or smaller saucepan inside it and place the butter into it.
-This allows the butter to mel without risking it getting burnt.
+This allows the butter to melt without risking it getting burnt.

 - Add all the remaining dough ingredients to the bowl: condensed milk, cocoa powder, butter and mix well.